rvm-sh/rvm/README.md

 Primary principles:
  - Monolithic - rvm manages everything instead of modular plugins
- - Multi OS support - currently supports Linux, MacOS, WSL
- - Multi-shell support - currently only supports bash.
-Plan for zsh and other shells
- - Multi-language - aim to support languages that I use, such as python and rust
+ - Multi-language - aim to support multiple languages, such as python and rust
  - Runtime agnostic - aim to support as many runtimes as possible to encourage ecosystem growth / experimentation
  - Clean - all installation and usage files / folders / settings predictable, self-contained and leaves no trace on uninstall
  - Maximal compatibility - aims to be maximally compatible
  - Minimal dependency - minimise dependency on external packages that do not tend to come standard in unix-based systems

 Future goals:
+ - Support MacOS, Windows, and other architectures
+ - Support multiple shells
  - Support runtimes from other languages
  - Support autocheck / auto determiner to automatically determine and call the correct version

 nvm > rvmsh > asdf
 * The goal of this project is to be a more-encompassing, monolithic version of nvm.
+If your need is something more versatile / modular, asdf may be a better option

 Currently supports:
  - jq